hibbitts-design/hibbitts-design-org-learn/pages/07.github-githubdesktop/chapter.md

 ---
-title: GitHub and GitHub Desktop
+title: GitHub & GitHub Desktop
 published: true
 taxonomy:
     category: docs
 ---

-# GitHub and GitHub Desktop
+# GitHub & GitHub Desktop

 Using GitHub and GitHub Desktop, Grav site content can be edited locally with changes selectively committed to a GitHub (Git) repository.